Tim Lee-Davey

 Tim Lee-Davey (born 20 February 1955) is a British former racing driver.

 Tim Lee-Davey was a member of the British Kart Team and was the Dunlop Star of Tomorrow Formula Ford Champion in 1980 driving the ex-James Weaver Tiga FF79 in his first full year of motor racing.
 He was also awarded a Grovewood Award Special Commendation that year.

-Lee-Davey finished 17th in the British Formula Three championship in 1982 and 12th in 1983.
-He then competed in the World Sportscar Championship from 1984 to 1990.
-He competed in the 24 Hours of Le Mans in 1989 and 1990 driving a Porsche 962C for his own Team Davey.